nackjicholson/sensei-list/README.md

 [top](#contents)
 ### [Install](id:install)

+I may release this as a bower package if I need to.
+You should really just use Marionette though.
+I can't stress that enough.

 <!--

 Bower is a package manager for the web built by twitter, you should check it out, and download this package.

 `$ npm install bower -g`